 - Failure to pay child or spousal support

 Any other crime involving immorality, dishonesty, or deceit could also be grounds for disciplinary action by the board and department under Florida Statute 458.331.

 Contact an Attorney with over 30 Years of Experience to Fight Your Florida DUI Charges

 The medical field is a highly stressful career path, and DUI charges in medical professions are not uncommon.
 If you have been arrested for drinking and driving in Palm Beach County, your career could be on the line.
-Contact the experienced criminal defense attorneys at The Law Office of Gabriel & Gabriel to find out more about how you may be able to defend your case and try to mitigate your charges.
+Contact Brian Gabriel the experienced criminal defense attorney at The Law Office of Gabriel & Gabriel to find out more about how you may be able to defend your case and try to mitigate your charges.

 Attorney Brian Gabriel has defended people all over the state of Florida for their criminal charges.
 Over the last 30 years, he has honed his skills in DUI litigation by familiarizing himself with all police investigative procedures, DUI testing requirements, and scientific testing instrumentations.
 For highly qualified defense for your DUI case, call us at (561) 622-5575 or complete our contact form to schedule a free consultation.